peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * <code>IllegalStateException</code> - The object is not an array or map.

 ### Set

-    @Deprecated public CBORObject Set(Object key, Object valueOb) Maps an object to a key in this CBOR map, or adds the value if the key doesn't exist.
-If this is a CBOR array, instead sets the value at the given index to the given value.
+    @Deprecated public CBORObject Set(Object key, Object valueOb)

+Maps an object to a key in this CBOR map, or adds the value if the key doesn't exist.
+If this is a CBOR array, instead sets the value at the specified index to the specified value.

 **Parameters:**